 If you haven’t noticed, fall is here!
-Whether it’s the leaves changing color, the cooler weather, or the inundation of pumpkin-spiced products (lattes, breads, muffins, cheesecakes, teas, and even body washes!), it’s time to embrace the harvest season.
-While pumpkin may be the shining star of Fall, there are many other delicious and nutritious plant foods that appear on the scene this time of year: squash, persimmons, sweet potatoes—the list goes on!
+Whether it’s the leaves changing color, the cooler weather, or the overflow of pumpkin-spiced products (lattes, breads, muffins, cheesecakes, teas, and even body washes!), it’s time to embrace the harvest season.
+Squash, persimmons, sweet potatoes—the list goes on!
 These red-orange fruits and vegetables are high in vitamin A, which is essential for vision, healthy skin, and even your immune system.
 Eating these red-orange fruits and veggies will keep you looking beautiful and keep the colds away as the temperature drops!

 Try these simple recipes that are easy to prep and perfect for the fall season.
 Get your little ones involved in food prep so they can learn to love these seasonal gifts from nature, too!

 Steam sweet potatoes until soft and tender.
 Place them in a large bowl and mash with a potato masher or a fork.
 Add brown sugar or maple syrup and sprinkle cinnamon.
 Check out this deliciously sweet mashed potato recipe that’s fun to make with the kids!

 Preheat your oven to 400 degrees.
 Peel the skin, and chop the butternut squash into chunks.
 Toss with some olive oil, garlic, and herbs, and lay the pieces out on a tin foil sheet.
 Roast for 25 to 40 minutes (until lightly browned).
 This recipe is perfect for delicate squash, too!
 If you can find delicata squash at your local farmer’s market or grocery store, you don’t have to peel its delicate skin before roasting.